FrankM1/docs/content/install/ubuntu.md

 ## Server Setup

-This part of the guide will ensure all prerequisites are met for installing the Ghost-CLI.
+This part of the guide will ensure all prerequisites are met for installing the Qazana-CLI.

 ### Create a new user 👋